chasep255/BallisticsToolkit/README.md

 3. **Controls** - Click scope to enter, mouse to aim, click to fire, Tab to switch scopes, Esc to exit
 4. **Targets** - Steel plates from 100 to 1760 yards with reactive physics and impact feedback

-Shoot reactive steel targets with realistic ballistics, dust effects, and audio feedback.
+Shoot reactive steel targets with physics-based ballistics, dust effects, and audio feedback.
 Optional hunting mode adds prairie dogs and boars.

 ## Building from Source